grahamannett/function-calling-weather-bot/README.md

 # Weather Photo Bot Project/Takehome

+Note: After finishing, changed to using the @Tool.spec decorator to make the function calling/spec easier to define and use but did not test it.

 ## Setup

 This project was initialized with PDM, which provides a robust package management system.
 To set up the project, you have two options: